EdoardoLaGreca/scrtp/README.md

 OPTIONS:
     -v  Print verbose output (useful during debugging).
+    --4and6  Use IPv4 and IPv6 (default is only IPv4).
+    --only6  Use only IPv6 (default is only IPv4).
     -c FILE
         Use FILE as configuration file instead of the default file located in /etc/scrtp/config_server.
 If the default file cannot be found, use